Critically endangered: Criteria

+D) Population size estimated to number fewer than 50 mature individuals.

+E) Quantitative analysis showing the probability of extinction in the wild is at least 50% within 10 years or three generations, whichever is the longer.

 Causes

 The current extinction crisis is witnessing extinction rates that are occurring at a faster rate than that of the natural extinction rate.
 It has largely been credited towards human impacts on climate change and the loss of biodiversity.
 This is along with natural forces that may create stress on the species or cause an animal population to become extinct.

-Currently the biggest reason for species extinction is human interaction that results in habitat loss.
+Currently, the biggest reason for species extinction is human interaction resulting in habitat loss.
 Species rely on their habitat for the resources needed for their survival.
-If the habitat becomes destroyed, the population will see a decline in their numbers.
-Activities that cause loss of habitat include pollution, urbanization, and agriculture.
-Another reason for plants and animals to become endangered is due to the introduction of invasive species.
+If the habitat gets destroyed, the population will see a decline in their numbers.
+Activities that cause loss of habitat include: pollution, urbanization, and agriculture.
+Another reason that plants and animals become endangered is due to the introduction of invasive species.
 Invasive species invade and exploit a new habitat for its natural resources as a method to outcompete the native organisms, eventually taking over the habitat.
 This can lead to either the native species' extinction or causing them to become endangered, which also eventually causes extinction.
 Plants and animals may also go extinct due to disease.
 The introduction of a disease into a new habitat can cause it to spread amongst the native species.
 Due to their lack of familiarity with the disease or little resistance, the native species can die off.